 Pretty much self-explanatory.
 Brutalist architecture in both concrete and miniature.

-Since I last featured these a year back, the range has grown considerably.
-Everything from Forton Services through to Birmingham Central Library and much in-between.
-Even previous sellouts of Preston Bus Station (pictured above) and the Barbican are back.
-Anyway, have a look, see what you think.
+Since I last featured these previously, the range has grown considerably.
+Everything from Forton Services (pictured above) through to Birmingham Central Library and much in-between.
+Even previous sellouts of Preston Bus Station and the Barbican are back.
+Presumably due to demand, Anyway, have a look, see what you think.

 50. The Modernist magazine subscription